-The jewelry I have is a collection of vintage pieces I bought or were handed down, gifts from friends and family (my beloved pandora bracelets), and some selections I found impossible to walk away from.
+The jewelry I have is a collection of vintage pieces I bought or were handed down, gifts from friends and family, and some selections I found impossible to walk away from while shopping.
 I’m finding this last category is growing (could be something to do with Anthropologie opening up), but the incidence of wearing this jewelry has not.
 I tend to wear the same pieces over and over, like that same comfy sweater we always seem to reach for.

 I wondered WHY this was the case.
 When I looked at how I stored my jewelry, the answer became apparent.
 We do what is simple and easy.
 Easy isn’t spending time looking for the match to an earring.
 Easy isn’t finding the right necklace and/or bracelet to go with those earrings if they’re mixed up and tangled in a bag.
 Easy is grabbing a pair of silver earrings off the dresser and heading out the door.

-My goal was to create an organizing system that encouraged me to wear all my jewelry.
+My goal was to create an organizing system that encouraged me to wear all of my jewelry pieces.
 (And if I didn’t have an event to wear a special piece to, I would create one!)
 I also needed to make room for these new earrings I bought awhile ago.

 The jewelry storage solution had to: